hardspoon/CursorLens/README.md

 4. Add environment variables:
    - `NGROK_AUTHTOKEN`: Your ngrok auth token
    - `RAILWAY_DOMAIN`: Your Railway domain
-   - `NGROK_URL`: (Optional) Your custom ngrok domain
+   - `NGROK_URL`: Your custom ngrok domain
 5. Deploy the service

 ## Testing

-Once deployed, your service will be available at either:
+Once deployed, your service will be available at your custom domain specified in NGROK_URL.
-- Your custom domain (if NGROK_URL is set)
-- A randomly generated ngrok.io URL

 The service will forward all traffic to your Railway domain on port 4040.

 ## Troubleshooting

+1. Session Limit Issues:
+   - This configuration uses a single session to avoid limits
+   - Check active sessions at dashboard.ngrok.com/agents
+   - Kill any unnecessary sessions if needed

-1. Connection Issues:
+2. Connection Issues:
    - Verify your Railway domain is correct
    - Ensure port 4040 is accessible
    - Check ngrok logs for connection errors

-2. Authentication Issues:
-   - Verify NGROK_AUTHTOKEN is correct
-   - Check ngrok dashboard for token status

 3. Domain Issues:
-   - If using custom domain, verify it in ngrok dashboard
+   - Verify your custom domain in ngrok dashboard
-   - Ensure domain is properly configured
+   - Ensure CNAME is properly configured
+   - Check domain status in ngrok dashboard

 ## Notes

-- The service specifically forwards to port 4040
+- Uses a single ngrok session to avoid concurrent limits
+- Requires a custom domain (free with ngrok account)
 - Uses the official ngrok Docker image
-- Supports custom domains with paid ngrok accounts
-- Automatically handles connection management
+- Automatically handles environment variable substitution
+- Manages configuration through ngrok.yml